 A most important factor affecting the accuracy and reliability of time distribution is the complex of algorithms used to reduce the effect of statistical errors and falsetickers due to failure of various subnet components, reference sources or propagation media.
 The algorithms suggested in this section were developed and refined over several years of operation in the Internet under widely varying topologies, speeds and traffic regimes.
-While these algorithms are believed the best available at the present time, they are not an integral part of the NTP specification.
-A comprehensive discussion of the design principles and performance is given in Appendix H and [MIL90b].
+While these algorithms are believed the best available at the present time, they are not an integral part of the NTP specification, since other algorithms with similar or superior performance may be devised in future.